Evolution of entertainment

 Entertainment is defined quintessentially as a form of activity that holds the interest of people by providing pleasure and delight.
 But what does entertainment mean in today’s fast-paced world?

 In the world today, entertainment industry is growing at a rate faster than ever before.
-Where once entertainment consisted of listening to the radio, watching black and white silent movies and satellite TV, today entertainment is available in hundreds of forms.
+Where once entertainment consisted of listening to the radio, watching black and white silent movies and satellite TV Channel, today entertainment TV Channel is available in hundreds of forms.
 They target a wide market ranging from toddlers to the elderly and everything in between.

 Millions and billions of dollars are spent every year for the amusement of people.
 Movies are made even bigger and better using new technology and cameras, at foreign locations, with the highest paid actors so as to maintain people’s interest.
 Beautiful models are used to advertise clothing, apparel, food chains and even drinks.